 The recent pandemic has reinforced the need for everyone to have local access to nature and green spaces.
 As communities, it has helped us to rediscover our natural and local environments.
-It has also shown how nature can have such a postive effect on our physical and mental well being.
+It has also shown how nature can have such a positive effect on our physical and mental well-being.

-There are well in excess of 2,500 trees throughout UCC campus, existing as individual specimens and as woodland groups along the banks of the River Lee.
-The visual amenity provided by UCC’s tree resource on all approaches to the campus is of immense benefit to Cork city's residents, visitors, staff and students.
-The corridor of trees can be followed through parks and walkways east from the campus to the city and docklands and west along the Lee Valley.
+There are well in excess of 2,500 trees throughout the UCC campus, existing as individual specimens and as woodland groups along the banks of the River Lee.
+These trees contribute greatly to the visual appeal of the campus, benefiting not only the city's inhabitants, tourists, and students but also enhancing the city's green corridors.
+These tree-lined paths can be followed eastwards, leading to the city and docklands or westwards, along the picturesque Lee Valley.